Museo Nacional de Antropología (Madrid)

-The National Museum of Anthropology (Museo Nacional de Antropología) is a national museum of Spain, located in Madrid near the Parque del Buen Retiro and opposite Atocha railway and metro station.
-It is considered the oldest anthropology museum in Spain, formally inaugurated on April 29, 1875, during the reign of Alfonso XII.
+The National Museum of Anthropology (Museo Nacional de Antropología) is an anthropology museum in Madrid, Spain.
+It is considered the oldest of its kind in Spain, formally inaugurated on 29 April 1875, during the reign of Alfonso XII.
+It is one of the National Museums of Spain and it is attached to the Ministry of Culture.

+The museum is located near the Parque del Buen Retiro and opposite Atocha railway and metro station.

 History

-Dr Pedro González de Velasco promoted his project of a museum of Anatomy and assembled the early collections.
+Dr. Pedro González de Velasco promoted his project of a museum of Anatomy and assembled the early collections.

 The focus later passed from physical to cultural anthropology.

 Structure

 Each of its three floors is dedicated to a different subject: